Keepnet – AI-powered human risk management platform logo

 4. Bogus Applications and Social Engineering

-By staying informed about evolving malware trends like Racoon Stealer, organizations can take proactive steps to minimize the likelihood of successful attacks and better protect their data.
+By staying informed about evolving malware trends like Raccoon Stealer, organizations can take proactive steps to minimize the likelihood of successful attacks and better protect their data.

 Key Takeaways

-Racoon Stealer is a MaaS malware first released in 2019 and is still used to steal data today.
+Raccoon Stealer is a MaaS malware first released in 2019 and continues to be used actively in 2025 and 2026.

 The malware targets login credentials, crypto wallets, email client data, and browser extensions, among other information.

-Preventing attacks requires comprehensive employee training, robust security measures, and multi-layered defense strategies.
+Preventing attacks requires comprehensive employee training, robust security measures, and layered defense strategies.

 SHARE ON